 Printed Circuit Board Silkscreen Data Overlaid to Exposed Copper Data

-After the clipping process, dependent on the amount of clipping performed, the end result could be undesirable.
+After the clipping process, depending on the amount of clipping performed, the end result could be undesirable.
 Below is an example of data after the clipping process.

 Clipped Printed Circuit Board Silkscreen in Data

-After clipping, based on the amount of violations, the legibility of the remaining markings on the actual parts can be challenging, as the below photo shows.
+After clipping, based on the number of violations, the legibility of the remaining markings on the actual parts can be challenging, as the below photo shows.

 Clipped Printed Circuit Board Silkscreen on Actual Part